cotodevel/toolchaingenericds-ftpserver/README.md

 ![ToolchainGenericDS](img/TGDS-Logo.png)

-This is the ToolchainGenericDS FTP Server project:
+This is the ToolchainGenericDS Woopsi FTP Server project:

+1. Compile Toolchain:
-Compile Toolchain: To compile this project you will need to follow the steps at https://bitbucket.org/Coto88/toolchaingenericds : Then simply extract the project somewhere.
+To compile this project you will need to follow the steps at https://bitbucket.org/Coto88/toolchaingenericds :
+Then simply extract the project somewhere.

-Compile this project: Open msys, through msys commands head to the directory your extracted this project.
-Then write: make clean make
+2. Compile this project:
+Open msys, through msys commands head to the directory your extracted this project.
+Then write:
+make clean <enter>
+make <enter>

 After compiling, run the example in NDS.

 Project Specific description:

 Finally a TGDS FTP Server!
 AUTH is not supported.
 It means only old insecure FTP Server mode.
 Settings to connect to FTP Server: